Table of contents

 Showcase your skills

 Regardless of the role you’re seeking with the federal government, your resume’s skills section must show a hiring manager what you’ll bring to the table if hired.
-Specifically, you need to list a mix of your hard skills — like technical skills and computer skills — and soft skills, like communication, to get noticed.
+Specifically, you need to list a mix of your hard skills — like technical skills and computer skills — and soft skills, like communication and problem-solving, to get noticed.

 - Problem-solving